Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Supplementary Materials for Section

-In this section, we focus on the estimation aspect of the parameters of interest in the proximal data fusion framework.
-We propose an influence function-based estimation method as our main focus, as well as other simpler yet less robust estimation strategies.
-The approach and derivations in this section are similar and in parallel to that of \cite{ghassami2021proximal}.
-The proposal here can be viewed as an extension of the semi-parametric framework of \cite{cui2020semiparametric} to the data fusion setup.

-For $a\in\{0,1\}$, we define the parameter $\theta^{(a)}\coloneqq\E[Y^{(a)}\mid G=O]$, which with arguments similar to those in Theorems \ref{thm:POR} and \ref{thm:PIPW}, can be identified using the functional
+For $a\in\{0,1\}$, we define the parameter $\theta^{(a)}\coloneqq\E[Y^{(a)}\mid G=O]$, which with arguments similar to those in Theorems \ref{thm:POR::supp} and \ref{thm:PIPW::supp}, can be identified using the functional

-From the identification formulae of the parameters $\theta_{ATE}$ and $\theta_{ETT}$, we note that $\psi^{(a)}$ is the main piece which is needed to be estimated for obtaining an estimator for $\theta_{ATE}$ and $\theta_{ETT}$.
-Therefore, we focus on the estimation of the functional $\psi^{(a)}$.
-We first derive the influence function of the parameter $\psi^{(a)}$.
+From the identification formulae of the parameter $\theta_{ATE}$, we note that $\theta^{(a)}$ is the main piece which is needed to be estimated for obtaining an estimator for $\theta_{ATE}$.
+Therefore, we focus on the estimation of the functional $\psi^a$.
+We first derive the influence function of the parameter $\psi^a$.
 Based on the obtained influence function, we propose a new identification formula for $\theta^{(a)}$ as well as several estimation strategies for this parameter.
 In the following, we assume that the integral equations in Assumptions \ref{assumption:compexist1} $(ii)$ and \ref{assumption:compexist2} $(ii)$ have unique solutions.
+Let the collection of nuisance functions be defined as $\zeta^{\text{proxy}}:=\Big\{ h(M,A,X),q(Z,A,X), p(m\mid A,X,G=E), p(A=1\mid X,G=E), p(G=E\mid X)\Big\}$.